-4 Places To Donate To Get Flint, Michigan Clean Water, Because The City Can't Wait
+4 Places You Can Donate To Help Flint, Michigan

 The nation has been left in shock and outrage over the public health emergency of the ongoing water crisis in Flint, Michigan.
 The corrosive water from the Flint River, which the city only started using two years ago in a money-saving effort, has been leaking lead into the residents' water supply for months.
 The EPA claims that lead is a cause for concern if it reaches levels of five parts per billion in water, and the highest level found by researchers at Virginia Tech was 158 parts per billion, 30 times higher than the lower limit of concerning levels.
 So how can you donate to Flint, Michigan to help?